nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 ```

 Unfortunately, it isn't possible to achieve this on the basis of the `Highlight`
-and `Outline` components because we can't control each component's `color` prop
+and `Outline` components because you can't control each component's `color` prop
 independently.
 The duplicate `color` prop in the code example simply wouldn't
 compile.